Child health insurance: private or statutory

 Katrin Straub

-The health of your child is of utmost priority.
+Your child’s health is a top priority.
 Which health insurance, private or statutory, offers the best protection and suits your family?
-This article analyses both options so you can make an informed decision regarding health insurance for your child.
+This article examines both options so that you can make an informed decision about health insurance for your child.

 The topic in brief and concise terms